primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 * The C++ API within `include/perfetto/ext/` is internal-only and exposed only for Chromium.
 * The tracing protocol ABI is based on protobuf-over-UNIX-socket and shared memory.
-It is long-term stable and maintains compatiblility in both directions (old service + newer client and viceversa).
+It is long-term stable and maintains compatibility in both directions (old service + newer client and vice-versa).
 * The [DataSourceDescriptor][data_source_descriptor.proto],
   [DataSourceConfig][data_source_config.proto] and
   [TracePacket][trace-packet-ref] protos are updated maintaining backwards